egxdigital/subscribersim/README.md

 ## To do
-  * Update move_to_plan website deletion logic in models.py
   * Change event tuple to namedtuple to benefit from field names in models.py
   * Initialize buffers with empty list instead of zero (will simplify references to the list) in models.py
   * Define method that allows interactive user to specify a datetime object to the second in helpers.py